AvyAddons/BetterBags_WarWithin/README.md

 - Profession Knowledge
 - Contracts
-- Delves
+- Delves *UPDATED FOR SEASON 3*
-- Crests & Valorstones *UPDATED FOR SEASON 2*
+- Crests & Valorstones *UPDATED FOR SEASON 3*
 - Resonance Crystals
 - Assembly of the Deeps
 - Hallowfall Arathi